 It is very important that the nozzles remain completely clear from debris because it can affect your chrome plating in negative ways.

-In the video, we have a nozzle that is spraying correctly, and one nozzle that is spraying incorrectly.
+In the video, we have a nozzle that is spraying correctly, and one nozzle that is spraying incorrectly (clogged nozzle).

-As you can see, the nozzle stream is broken and is spraying unevenly.
+As you can see in the video, the nozzle stream is broken and is spraying unevenly.

-When the nozzle is in proper working order, the stream is distributed evenly all the way around.
+When the nozzle is not clogged and is in proper working order, the stream is distributed evenly all the way around.

 CLEANING CLOGGED NOZZLES: